 - communication considerations

-- electronic warfare considerations
+- electronic warfare (EW) considerations

 It is important that this mission analysis begins at the start of your Step 3.
 If you instead just built your OPORD by moving from Paragraph 1 until completion (a common mistake BOLC students make), you're prone to a variety of mistakes resulting in an incomplete, infeasible, or underdeveloped plan.